 Tamarillos are a nutritional powerhouse with high vitamin, antioxidant, mineral, and dietary fiber content.
-These nutrients contribute to the many health benefits associated with these fruits.
+These nutrients contribute to the many health benefits of tree tomato fruits.
 As noted, tamarillos have high iron, magnesium, copper, and potassium content.
 They further supply the body with zinc, calcium, and phosphorus.
 These fruits also contain vitamin C, vitamin A, thiamine (vitamin B1), riboflavin (vitamin B2), niacin (vitamin B3), vitamin K, and pyridoxine (vitamin B6).

 Tamarillo has anti-obesity properties